 The Solid Waste division aims to provide for the environmentally sensitive removal and disposal of solid waste materials consistent with balancing quality services at an affordable cost.
 The Town provides excellent solid waste collection services to the single family homes, condominiums, multi-family buildings, and commercial properties in the downtown area.
 These customers are collected five days per week.
-Solid waste collection charges for residential property is billed by Miami-Dade County on the real property tax notice as a non-ad valorem assessment.
+Solid waste collection charges for residential property are billed by Miami-Dade County on the real property tax notice as a non-ad valorem assessment.
 The residential property assessment of \$318.67 for garbage/recycle is assessed for FY2020.
 Variable rates are charged for multi-family units and commercial properties.
-The Town is in the process of evaluating a new commercial rate for FY 2019.
+The Town is in the process of evaluating commercial rates.

 General Town administrative support provides services for Solid Waste operations such as: oversight, finance, payroll, human resources, benefits and pension management, and the provision of office space.
 The Solid Waste Fund offsets a portion of these costs with a service payment of \$102,242.
-The Solid Waste Fund will also transfer \$36,599 to the General Fund for the fifth (final) of five payments to return funding used to purchase a garbage truck in FY 2016.
+The Solid Waste Fund will also transfer \$35,999 to the General Fund for the fifth (final) of five payments to return funding used to purchase a garbage truck in FY 2016.